cohosh/bridgestrap-candidateXX/README.md

 Bridgestrap
 ===========

-Bridgestrap implements a API (for machines) and a Web interface (for people) to test a given bridge line by spawning a tor instance and having it bootstrap over the bridge line.
+Bridgestrap implements an API (for machines) and a Web interface (for people) to test Tor bridge lines by making a Tor instance fetch the bridges' descriptor.

 Installation
 ------------